 Best Teaching Materials for an Amazing Special Education Classroom

-- I have been teaching special education for 10+ years and have made too many visuals, schedules, choice boards, etc. to count.
+- I have been teaching special education for over ten years and have made too many visuals, schedules, choice boards, etc. to count.
 I have also used various forms of technology, software, and devices to help my students be successful.
 Not all things were effective and not all ideas worked well.
-So to save you months (and maybe years) of trial and error, I want to share with you the best products for your classroom that are worth your money.
+So to save you months (and maybe years) of trial and error, I want to share with you the best teaching materials for your special education classroom that are worth your money.

 This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 Please see my disclaimer for more details.

-What are the best basic materials to start with?
+What are the best basic teaching materials to start with?

 - Make sure before you order or buy materials for your classroom to check with your school to see what you already have available.
 I often forget about the supply closet for all teachers before I go picking up black sharpies, pencils, glue, etc. If you know you need a large amount of an item, I suggest adding it to your list of things to purchase just to be fair to other teachers in your building.
 Most of the items below are things I stock up on myself since I use so much.

 - Although there are alternatives to velcro to use in a pinch, such as tape or paper clips, for long-term use velcro is truly the best option.
 I use velcro for choice boards, schedules, and to provide picture choices.
 Velcro can also be used to easily change out choices for switches and communication buttons.
 Determine which side of the velcro you want to have on surfaces and which side you want on your objects or pictures.
 Then stay consistent with the choice so all materials will be interchangeable.
 I prefer the large rolls of Velcro so I can easily cut pieces and strips of different sizes for materials.
 Plus, it lasts way longer!
 Links to the rolls I use (each side) are above.
 Be sure to get a roll of both the hook side and the loop side and that they are both self-adhesive.